 Athens is the oldest capital city in Europe.
-With a history spanning over 2,500 years, it’s the birthplace of democracy, history, theatre and many aspects of science.
+With a history spanning over 2,500 years, it’s the birthplace of democracy, history, theatre and many areas of science.
 The modern version has a population of 4.5 million people and while falling on tough economic times, that hasn’t changed the fact that Athens might still be Europe’s greatest city to visit.

 7 Reasons Athens Might Still be Europe’s Greatest City